 Partners (including same sex partnerships) of the mother and a child's biological father are entitled to 2 weeks paid paternity leave.
-To benefit, employees must give the correct notice and have been continuously employed for at least 26 weeks by the 15th week before the the baby is due.
+To benefit, employees must give the correct notice and have been continuously employed for at least 26 weeks by the 15th week before the baby is due.

-Statutory Paternity Pay is £151.97 (from April 2021) a week or 90% of their average weekly earnings, whichever is lower.
+Statutory Paternity Pay is £187.18 (from April 2025) a week or 90% of their average weekly earnings, whichever is lower.
 As with maternity pay, paternity pay can be reclaimed from the government and National Insurance and Tax are payable.
+Paternity leave can be taken by your staff as either 2 weeks together, or 2 separate blocks of 1 week.